Kicksaw-Consulting/hosted_zone_transfer/README.md

 Your solution will use the [click](https://click.palletsprojects.com/en/7.x/) framework to define input and will output the json to standard out.
 A poetry toml file is included for your requirements.
 A sample json file (`import.py`) has been provided with the basics of Click already set up.

 Your solution will work in Python 3.8 or greater.

+### Part 2: Django App

+Take the library you made in the previous step and create a Django website to receive input and display the output.

 ### Supporting files